Skip to main content

 AIFA Grants

-The Allergy and Immunology Foundation of Australasia (AIFA) funds important new research in allergy, immunodeficiency and other immune diseases with the help of our loyal supporters.
-These include Professor Ann Kupa, CSL Behring, DBV Technologies, ASCIA members and public donors.
+The Allergy and Immunology Foundation of Australasia (AIFA) funds important new research in allergy, immunodeficiency and other immune diseases with the help of our new and loyal supporters.
+These include Professor Ann Kupa, CSL Behring, DBV Technologies, Stallergenes Greer, ASCIA members and public donors.

-The Chief Investigator of the project applying for an AIFA grant must be an ASCIA member to be eligible.
+The Chief Investigator of the project applying for an AIFA grant must be an ASCIA Full or Associate member to be eligible.
 ASCIA membership application

 pdfAIFA Grant Assessment Category Descriptors